Why do we cry?

 Most mammals produce basal and reflex tears in a similar way to humans to protect their eyes.
-You might see tears falling from an animal’s eyes, but are they really feeling sad?
+You might see tears falling from an animal’s eye, but are they really feeling sad?

-Using various behaviour experiments, psychologists and biologists have determined that some animals do experience emotions, and they may perhaps be intense enough to induce tears.
+As animals cannot be asked about their feelings, psychologists and biologists, using various behaviour experiments, have determined that some animals do experience emotions, and they may be intense enough to induce tears.
 Similarly, brain scans show similarities between human emotional reactions and animal emotional reactions.
 This is particularly true of chimpanzees.

-So, maybe The-Artist-Formerly-Known-As-Prince was right, and doves actually do cry.
+So, maybe The-Artist-Formerly-Known-As-Prince was right… doves actually do cry.
 But until animals learn to talk, we just won’t know for sure if the tears they’re crying are emotional or just the result of dry eyes.